openresty/lua-nginx-module/README.markdown

 Returns today's date (in the format `yyyy-mm-dd`) from nginx cached time (no syscall involved unlike Lua's date library).
 .

+This is the local time.

 ngx.now()
 -------------
 Returns the current timestamp (in the format `yyyy-mm-dd hh:mm:ss`) of the nginx cached time (no syscall involved unlike Lua's date library).

+This is the local time.

 ngx.time()
 ----------------

 Returns the current timestamp (in seconds) of the nginx cached time (no syscall involved unlike Lua's date library).

+This is the GMT time.

 ngx.cookie_time(sec)
 --------------------